-Brief: Workhorse of the US airlift force for 40 years, the Starlifter can project combat forces over long distances, inject those forces and their equipment either by air-land or airdrop, resupply these employed forces, and extract the sick and wounded from the hostile area to advanced medical facilities.
-Primary strategic special operations and airdrop platform.
+Brief: Workhorse of the US airlift force for 40 years, the Starlifter projected combat forces over long distances, injected those forces and their equipment either by airland or airdrop, resupplied these employed forces, and extracted the sick and wounded from the hostile area to advanced medical facilities.
+Operated as primary strategic special operations and airdrop platform.

-Function: Long-range, air refuelable troop and cargo airlift
+Function: Long-range, air refuelable troop and cargo airlift.